Imagine you’re a doctor somewhere in the Northern Hemisphere and you’ve just landed your dream job in Australia.

 Not so fast, Professor!

-In reality, finding the job is only half the story.
+In reality, finding a job is only half the story.
 Truth is, you can’t work as a doctor in Australia unless you’re fully registered, appropriately indemnified and have billing rights.
 And you can’t even set foot in the country until you have the right work visa.

 Bit of an anti-climax perhaps.
 But the mountain in front of you is worth climbing, though not one you want to climb without a guide.
 Many pitfalls await the uninitiated.